-In addition to the most frequent symptoms of pruritus and fatigue, also cognitive impairment and joint disorders play an important role for the perceived measure of the QoL.
+The GPR results illustrate the complexity of symptoms of PBC patients.
+In addition to the most frequent symptoms of pruritus and fatigue, also cognitive impairment and joint disorders play an important role for the perceived measure of the Qualiyty of Life (QoL).
 Insufficient medical symptom management caused self-management, in particular if the domains of diet and sleep were affected.
-Therefore it is important, that these patients are offered a better symptom management and - following the EASL PBC guideline - that patients are connected to support groups to exchange experiences with other patients.
-A recent study from UK shows that this has a positive impact on the patients' quality of life [1].
+Therefore it is important, that these patients are offered a better symptom management and on the other hand - following the EASL PBC guideline - that patients are connected to support groups to exchange experiences with other patients.
+A recent study from UK shows that this has a positive impact on the patients' QoL^[1].